UnderNotic/minimal-mistakes/_posts/Top-10-javascript-tricks-you-should-know.md

 Object.keys(obj).map((key, i) => obj[key] + i);
 ```

-Keep in mind if your looking for top notch performance all above and much more is covered with optimization in lodash library.
+Keep in mind if your looking for top notch performance all above and much more is covered with optimization in mind in lodash library.
 Of course during interview process you won't be using that.